Conflict management style: Accommodating

 Rather than trying to impose one's own point of view, in the accommodating mode an individual satisfies the other parties goals while being unassertive and cooperative.
 When accommodating, an individual sacrifices their own needs in order to leave the other party content.
 This can be good in a relational sense, but can also lead to the party that is making sacrifices becoming burnt out.
 Accommodation can be appropriate when the accommodator knows they are wrong, possibly needs to build up credit for a later situation that may be more important to them, or would rather just keep the peace.
 Accommodators seek to preserve personal relationships with others.
 Accommodation often leads to an imbalance in the power dynamic of a relationship, where the person accommodating has less power and their needs are not met.
+Alternatively, the accommodator may feel that the responsibility falls on them to solve all issues in the relationship.
 Accommodating can be useful for settling inconsequential and trivial conflicts.
 Resentment is a possible outcome when accommodation is used to settle conflicts frequently, due to needs consistently not being met.
 Resulting resentment could be internal, towards the other party, or between parties.

 Avoiding

 The avoiding mode simply averts conflict by postponing or steering clear of it.
 Often this style is viewed as having low regard for both the issue at hand and your relationship with the other party.
 This style is unassertive and uncooperative.
 Avoiding is stepping out of the way, delaying, or simply avoiding a situation.
-This mode can be beneficial in moderation, but, eventually, ignoring conflicts could lead to a build up of tension and unhealthy relationships.
+This mode can be beneficial in moderation, but eventually, ignoring conflicts could lead to a build-up of tension and unhealthy relationships.
 This mode tends to be adopted when one finds an issue unimportant, the issue could resolve itself in time, or another problem is more pressing.
-This mode can also be beneficial when emotions are running high, and one or both parties needs time to calm down before addressing the conflict at hand.
+This mode can also be beneficial when emotions are running high, and one or both parties need time to calm down before addressing the conflict at hand.
+The animal associated with this style is turtle.